jdelrue/info_grid/docs/cooperatives/README.md

     - managed/unmanaged (new/refurb)
     - amount, size & configuration of the nodes
     - location of hosting for the hardware
-    - if support is required for the endusers using the capacity (additional fee)
+    - if support is required for the end users using the capacity (additional fee)
 - Farmer will get detailed proposal/simulation
     - simulation of tokens (from farming, from cultivation)
     - amount of tokens required to purchase